Sudharma: Current scenario

 Despite the lackluster financial performance of Sudharma, Sampath Kumar wants to continue publishing the newspaper, citing his passion for journalism and the Sanskrit language.
 He has had to struggle to keep the publication afloat.
 The paper has also helped its readers to learn and improve their knowledge of the language.
 On 15 July 2011, the 42nd anniversary of the paper's publication was celebrated in Mysore.
 A unique feature of the celebration was that all speeches were in Sanskrit, which is a rarity, and two Sanskrit scholars were honored on that occasion.

 This newspaper is available online as well.

-The editor late Sri K.V.
-Sampath kumar and his wife Smt.
-Jayalakshmi KS was selected for the prestigious Padma Shri award for their contribution to journalism (under the category Literature and Education) by the Government of India in 2020.
+The editor Sri K. V. Sampath Kumar and his wife Smt.
+Jayalakshmi KS was selected for the prestigious Padma Shri award for their contribution to journalism (under the category of Literature and Education) by the Government of India in 2020.

-ePaper and Subscription
+ePaper and subscription

 Sudharma was the first Sanskrit daily e-paper in the world.
 Additionally, its print edition features a Sanskrit crossword puzzle and similar novelties.